klalicki/JSFunFall2022/docs/InstallationGuideWindows.md

 ## What You Will Be Installing

 1. Microsoft Teams
-2. Slack
-3. Visual Studio Code (Recommended) and Plugins
+2. Visual Studio Code (Recommended) and Plugins
-4. Git for Windows && Github
+3. Git for Windows && Github
-5. Node.js (latest) and NPM Packages
+4. Node.js (latest) and NPM Packages
-6. Chrome or Firefox (Recommended)
+5. Chrome or Firefox (Recommended)

 ## Microsoft Teams

 Before class began, you should have received emails and training from CanCode Communities about on how to install, setup, and use Microsoft Teams.

-## Slack

-Before installing Slack, please accept the invite to CanCode Communities' channel (_albanycancode_).
-You should have received an email before class.

-Use can use the [web](https://albanycancode.slack.com/) or desktop version.
-If you would like to use the desktop version, go to https://slack.com/downloads/windows and click on a download option.

 ## Visual Studio Code (Recommended)